 According to the Purdue Plant and Pest Diagnostic Laboratory, two methods do effective control moles:

 (1) Use bait that the mole will consume.
 A fairly new bait that has proven effective, is a bait that offers an attractive smell and taste in the form of a worm, and with Bromethalin (the active ingredient that poisons the mole) it makes for a lethal cocktail for the mole.
-I can verify that this method does work.
+I had good success with the worm bait.

 (2) Physically remove them with mole traps.
 Two effective mole traps that you can use are the scissor trap and the harpoon trap.